Gender Equality Professional Training & Consultancy

 Delivery: In-person or online

-Investment: $610 per person
+Investment: $520 per person

-To ensure personalised interaction and effective learning, sessions are capped at a maximum of 30 participants.
 Please note: In-person locations may attract additional travel costs.

 Additional Workshops & Training